Going to AWS re:Invent 2024?

 }

-Since the IAM Role and IAM Policy have now been created, let’s call on the Python application which we will be running on AWS Lambda.
+Since the IAM Role and IAM policy have now been created, let’s call on the Python application that we will be running on AWS Lambda.

 1. Create a directory python parallel to main.tf.